AlmaLinux/almalinux.org/content/blog/2024-08-09-bootc-almalinux-heliumos.md

     image: /blog-images/2024/2024-08-09-bootc-almalinux.png
 ---

 bootc is a new deployment method that powers [Image mode for RHEL](https://www.redhat.com/en/about/press-releases/red-hat-reimagines-enterprise-linux-ai-future-image-mode-red-hat-enterprise-linux) and [HeliumOS](https://www.heliumos.org/), a new Linux distribution.
-We are excited to announce that AlmaLinux now offers [bootc images for Intel/AMD(x86_64)](https://quay.io/repository/almalinuxorg/almalinux-bootc?tab=tags).
+We are excited to announce that AlmaLinux now offers [bootc images](https://quay.io/repository/almalinuxorg/almalinux-bootc?tab=tags) for Intel/AMD(x86_64) and ARM64(AArch4).

 ## How did this start?
 My goal as developer of HeliumOS is to produce a Linux-based desktop operating system that is user-friendly, stable, and reliable.
 The first foray towards this goal used a Debian base, however this had some issues: